 Some of the first cattle drive trails passed through east Texas on their way to northern states.
-As the population increased and more farms were established in the east, this posed challenges to cattle drivers.
-Additionally, Texas cattle carried a tick-borne illness known as the "Texas Fever," which infected herds in the populated areas north of Texas.
+As the population increased and more farms were established in the east, it was difficult for cowboys to continue to use eastern trails.
+Additionally, Texas cattle carried a disease from ticks known as the "Texas Fever."
+Texas fever infected other herds in the populated areas north of Texas.
 Cattle drivers began establishing trails in west Texas to avoid many of the challenges they faced in more populated areas and limit the spread of "Texas Fever" to other herds.

-Cattle drives became a significant part of the Texas cattle industry and gave rise to "cowboy culture," which presented a romanticized view of cowboys and their lifestyle.
+Cattle drives became a significant part of the Texas cattle industry.
+They also gave rise to "cowboy culture," which presented a romanticized view of cowboys and their lifestyle.
 In reality, life as a cowboy was very difficult, and pay was typically quite low.

-Large ranching operations were soon established in the Great Plains, and ranchers used a new invention called barbed wire to fence in their land and water resources.
-Cowboys were no longer able to freely access water and grazing land on their way to Northern markets, and cattle drives dramatically decreased as a result.
+Large ranches were soon established in the Great Plains, and ranchers used a new invention called barbed wire to fence in their land and water resources.
+Cowboys were no longer able to freely access water and grazing land on their way to Northern markets.
+Cattle drives dramatically decreased as a result.